Chocolate Covered Kiwi Pops

 Get ready for a fun DIY idea that you can make in minutes!
 These kiwi popsicles are dipped in two kinds of chocolate and then have toppings pressed on.
-It’s like a healthy version of ice cream that won’t drip everywhere!
 And the taste is both creamy and tart – our guests always love them!

-To make these these kiwi pops, try to buy the largest kiwis you can find to get the best look.
+To make these these kiwi pops, try to buy the largest kiwis you can find.
 Peel and slide the kiwis according to the recipe and then insert popsicle sticks.
 Then put them in the freezer, as they’ll need to be cold to make the chocolate to harden later on.

 While they’re freezing, you can melt your chocolate and organize your toppings.
 We’ve suggested nuts, crumbled cookies, nonpareil sprinkles and candies, but use whatever you prefer!
 And definitely get your kids involved in making them too.